vibbits/introduction-github/tutorials/5_Connecting_2_GitHub/tutorial.md

 - MaybeJustJames
 ---

-# The 4th conceptual area
+# 5. Connect to GitHub

 We need to talk about the fourth and last conceptual area!